 Castlevania: Lords of Shadow - Mirror of Fate

-The game is largeyly concerned with Gabriel's fall from grace (which happened at the end of the previous game).
-Now the vampire lord Dracula, the quest rests with his son, Trevor, to take up the manel of the Brotherhood of Light and defeat the evil that is spreading across the land.
-And then it's up to his son, Simon, and a mysterious figure, Alucard.
+The game is largely concerned with Gabriel's fall from grace (which happened at the end of the previous game).
+Now the vampire lord Dracula, the quest rests with his son, Trevor, to take up the mantel of the Brotherhood of Light and defeat the evil that is spreading across the land.
+And then it's up to his son, Simon, and a mysterious figure, Alucard, to continue that quest and, hopefully, rid the land of Dracula once and for all (at least until the sequel).
 Through three time periods and by four heroes, the game spins an arc about Dracula and the titular Mirror, an object that can reveal the past and transport people to histories they need to see.

-Although play-wise the game was a return to form for the series, showcasing the action platforming fans desired, the game wasn't a complete success.
+Although play-wise the game was a return to form for the series, showcasing the action platforming and Metroidvania style hardcore fans desired, the game wasn't a complete success.
 Many fans (and critics) felt that the game itself was too easy, certainly not anywhere near as difficult as the classic games fans had grown up with.
-Additionally, splitting the story across three time periods, and moving in and around the first game, created a muddled plotline that didn't really answer as many questions as it raised and seemingly did little to actually add to the story of Lords of Shadow.
+Additionally, splitting the story across three time periods, and moving in and around the first game, created a muddled plot line that didn't really answer as many questions as it raised and seemingly did little to actually add to the story of Lords of Shadow.
 By introducing versions of the heroes fans remembered, the game played more like fan-service, a salve for those who hated seeing the old continuity going away, but one that didn't really do much with what was given.